-We see patients urgently from inflammatory arthritis and we also support patients with a variety of rheumatological conditions including ankylosing spondylitis, connective tissue disorders, and other forms of arthritis.
+We support patients with variety of rheumatological conditions including inflammatory arthritis, ankylosing spondylitis, connective tissue disorders, and other forms of arthritis.

-The service is a consultant led service running with a team of clinical nurse specialists who support appropriate patients with a nurse advice line service.
+This is a consultant led service running with a team of clinical nurse specialists who provide an advice line service

 The clinical leads for this service are Dr Wendy Holden, consultant rheumatologist and Dr Emma Williams, consultant rheumatologist.
-The operational service manager for this service is Joanna Quinn.
+The operational service manager for this service is Dan Parr.